top of page

 I am open about my diagnoses of Autism and ADHD, and having first-hand experience enhances my empathy and understanding of the daily challenges we encounter.

-I accommodate a variety of sensory profiles and communication preferences, creating a more relaxed and comfortable therapeutic space.
-Stimming is encouraged, and clean fidget items and weighted blankets are available.
-Your preferences can be discussed when booking your initial consultation.
+Feeling comfortable during your therapy session is important.
+I accommodate sensory and communication preferences during our sessions, creating a more relaxed therapeutic space.
+Stimming is welcomed here, and fidget items and weighted blankets are available for you.
+Your preferences can be discussed when booking your initial assessment session.

 What are the benefits of a neurodivergent therapist?